EnviroCentre/patterns-toolbox/README.md

-# herringbone-toolbox
+# Herringbone pattern toolbox

-ArcGIS toolbox to create a herringbone pattern
+ArcGIS toolbox to create a herringbone pattern.